-Halloween has long been associated with creepy images of black cats, skeletons, bats, blood, witches and ghosts.
+Halloween has long been associated with creepy images of witches, ghosts, skeletons, black cats and bats.
 Celebrated on October 31st, it was originally a pagan festival when the spirits of the dead were believed to re-visit this mortal world.
 To scare them away, people wore hideous masks and costumes.
 Many people today still dress up as monsters, zombies, and other ghoulish characters on Halloween.
 To get you in the mood, here are ten spooky idioms and phrases.

 - Witching hour – The time between midnight and 4:00 a.m. when witches, demons, and ghosts are thought to be at their most powerful and black magic to be most effective.
 “We may not know the outcome until well past midnight, but sometime in the witching hour we shall receive the final tally.”

 - Skeleton staff – The fewest number of people needed for a business or organization to operate.
 “We always operate with a skeleton staff over the Christmas vacation.”